FLF Crucible in London

 On the 4th and 5th of April we will host the ‘Migration – Innovation: Human Mobility & Technological Innovation in History’ conference at the German Museum of Technology in Berlin.

-Workshops and Exhibition at the Shipley Gallery
+Workshops at the Shipley Gallery

 The Project will facilitate a series of workshops with migrant makers at the Shipley Gallery in Gateshead which will result in an exhibition showcasing the objects and skills they have brought to their new home in the Northeast of England.

-Teacher Training at the Oriental Museum
+Teacher Training at the Oriental Museum 3

 On Tuesday October 31st the whole team took the train down to Durham to do another teacher training day at the Oriental Museum in Durham